Arugula and fig salad has become a family favorite

 I recommend using a good quality, aged balsamic vinegar that is less acidic and slightly sweet.
 I used the Central Market brand Aged Balsamic Vinegar of Modena from Italy for this recipe.
 It costs about $16 and can be bought online or in the Austin Central Market stores.

-I used a tangerine-infused olive oil from Vom Faas specialty store.
+I used a tangerine-infused olive oil that I happened to have on hand.
 You can sub a good quality extra virgin olive oil if you can’t find this ingredient.

 - 2 tablespoons orange juice (fresh squeezed)

 - 1 tablespoon extra virgin olive oil

 - 6 cups mixed field greens with baby arugula

 - up to 2 tablespoons aged balsamic vinegar